-The Brothers Islands are located very far offshore, their drop offs are exposed to currents and descend to several hundred meters in depth, so that one can encounter a so-called pelagic fauna (which lives in the open sea and does not normally approach the coast) in addition to the small fauna usual to the reefs.
+The Brothers Islands are located far off the coast, their drop offs are exposed to the currents and go down to several hundred meters of depth, so that you can meet a fauna called pelagic (which lives in the open sea and does not normally come close to the coasts) in addition to the usual small reef fauna.

-In addition to the longimanes, I saw a huge tuna and barracudas.
-Several of my diving companions managed to observe a thresher shark and hammerhead sharks.
-As for the coral, it seemed less spectacular overall than in Indonesia, but some parts of the reef are splendid.
+In addition to the longimans, I saw a huge tuna and barracudas.
+Several of my diving companions managed to observe a thresher shark and hammerheads.
+As for the coral, it seemed less spectacular than in Indonesia, but some parts of the reef are splendid.

 A dirty reputation

-In short, where most of the other sharks I have already met while diving prefer to keep their distance when they come across groups of sharks with plumes of bubbles, the longiman, on the contrary, will be intrigued, attracted, and will willingly come to see what is going on...
+In short, where most of the other sharks I have already met while diving prefer to keep their distance when they meet a group of sharks with plumes of bubbles, the longiman, on the contrary, will be intrigued, attracted, and will willingly come to see what is going on...

-Although I find it beautiful, the sinister reputation of the Longimane is not really usurped.
-In recent years, in the Red Sea, there were deadly attacks (one in 2009, several in 2010 and one in 2015, in particular).
-Each time, bites inflicted from below or from the back, to persons swimming on the surface, bathers or palms-mask-snorkel.
+Although I find it beautiful, the sinister reputation of the longiman is not really usurped.
+These last years, in the Red Sea, there were deadly attacks (one in 2009, several in 2010 and one in 2015, among others).
+Each time, bites inflicted from underneath or from behind, on people swimming on the surface, swimmers or snorkelers.
 But never on submerged bottle divers, to my knowledge.

-It is forbidden for snorkelers to go in the water and for everyone to splash around in the sea.
-To observe the sharks, only bottle diving is allowed, with a few precautions: avoid hanging around on the surface during the immersion as well as during the ascent, stay together underwater, especially when you are under the boats where the sharks like to hang around, and, at the end of the dive, do not surface all together but one after the other
+It is forbidden for snorkelers to go in the water and for everyone else to splash around in the sea.
+To observe sharks, only bottle diving is allowed, with a few precautions: one should avoid hanging around on the surface during the immersion as well as during the ascent, one should stay together underwater, especially when one is under boats where sharks like to hang around, and, at the end of the dive, one should not surface all together but one after the other.

 Drift in the blue